Yadoms/docker/extract-sysroot-raspberrypi/README.md

   rpi-sysroot-extract
 ```

-of from a locale image :
+or from a locale image :

 ```console
 docker run --rm -it --privileged \